malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 ---

-# Part IV - Problems in Complex Synthetic Control Processes
+# Part III - Problems in Complex Synthetic Control Processes

 We now turn our attention to deliberative artificial embodied agents that might operate within the real world.

-# IV.1 Meta-management in Deliberative Systems
+# III.1 Meta-management in Deliberative Systems

 _todo: needs a clear strategy for referring to "main/standard/first-order control process"_